kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/110-docker-cli/101-containers.md

 - `docker run`: Used to create and start a new container.

-- `docker ps`: Lists running containers.
+- `docker container ls`: Lists running containers.

-- `docker stop`: Stops a running container.
+- `docker container stop`: Stops a running container.

-- `docker rm`: Removes a stopped container.
+- `docker container rm`: Removes a stopped container.

 - `docker exec`: Executes a command inside a running container.

 - `docker logs`: Fetches the logs of a container, useful for debugging issues.

-In the following sections, we'll dive deeper into these commands and explore how to efficiently use containers in your application's development and deployment process.

-Remember, containers are at the core of Docker, and understanding them thoroughly will be crucial as you continue utilizing Docker to enhance your application's reliability, scalability, and maintainability.